chandu2205-code/GoLang/README.md

   1. Check whether GOROOT and GOPATH path variables are set [FOR MORE INFO](https://golang.org/doc/code.html#GOPATH)
   2. If it fails with **git command not found** ensure GIT is installed and PATH variable is set to bin(ex: C:\Program Files\Git\bin)

+# Writing and executing Go code snippet in VS
+* In VS File->New File , create new file named main.go , save it and copy the code from [Here] (https://gobyexample.com/hello-world)
+* Now open terminal in VS code using View-> Integrated Terminal **or**  Ctrl+`
+* Execute command : **go run <filename.go> **
+* Hurray !!!
+We learnt how to accomplish setup required to run Go program , long way to go :running: